BaptisteLecat/dhomotic-api/meal-plan-service/coding-convention.md

 ```

 By adhering to these guidelines, you will contribute to a clean and consistent codebase that is easy to navigate and maintain.

-By adhering to these guidelines, you will contribute to a clean and consistent codebase that is easy to navigate and maintain.